NitorCreations/ndt-project-template/README.md

 Once you have a domain set up, you can set up a common shared file for easy access for the rest of the templates by running `ndt create-stack route53`

-Here there is now stack to actually deploy, only a shared yaml file is created with the id and name of the hosted zone to use.
+Here there is no stack to actually deploy, only a shared yaml file is created with the id and name of the hosted zone to use.

 #### SSH Keys